Generic filters

 Wireless IEM:

 I will also mention here, briefly(!), frequencies and licensing.
 Wireless IEMs use the same space as radio mics but often take up slightly more bandwidth and are therefore recommended to be spaced apart from radio mics.
 This inevitably needs to be in licensed frequency areas so there is an additional cost involved.
-DM can arrange this so it is not necessarily an issue, just another consideration and cost.
+DM can help with this so it is not necessarily an issue, just another consideration and cost.
+You can read more about this in our Radio Mic Frequencies & Licensing Tech Guide.

 Wired IEM: